COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 === Artificial Intelligence World

 The AI world takes place in what seems to be an active battlefield.
-Whether it be the near constant raining of bullets from turrets, or the head seeking explosive drones ready to chase down anything that moves, or the active minefields that will punish any intruder's missteps, nobody can make even a single mistake in this environment.
+Whether it be the near constant raining of bullets from turrets, or the heat seeking explosive drones ready to chase down anything that moves, or the active minefields that will punish any intruder's missteps, nobody can make even a single mistake in this environment.

 But fret not, with your guidance and the helpful magic of the Spirit of the Altar (which miraculously grants anyone with incredible durability), the Protagonist will be able to push through till the end!

 ==== Heart System

-With the Altar's magic, the Protagonist is able to take quite a few hits.
+With the Altar's magic, the Protagonist is able to take a number of hits.
 After each time damaged, they are able to ward off anymore threats for a good two seconds, and only after touching three deadly projectiles would they faint.

 #figure(
   image("Images/Hearts.png", width: 90%),